(Transcript of the podcast)

 The extravagance is only for the title, there’s no best way.

 There’s not one way, there are multiple ways and some are more used than others some less used, every one of them has its advantages, some are more frequently used, more common let’s say.

-- Distinction - Removing the fuzziness around the title, previous recording
+Let’s remove the fuzziness around the title, and some previous recording.

 We’re discussing the command line interface which is a subset of text interfaces.
 Within this subset there is yet another subset layer containing different types of command line ui.

 A Text UI or text mode is an interface which only outputs text - not surprising.
 Text UI are probably the oldest and simplest type of UI that is still alive today.
 It was first used on teletype printers which are sort of like typewriters but connected to computers.
 The first versions of Unix had their outputs on those teletype printers, and thus the text ui and more precisely the command line utilities were favored.